What evidence is there that the IRA still controls Sinn Féin?

 Accusations that Sinn Féin is controlled by the army council surfaced again recently when documents were released during Northern Ireland’s “cash-for-ash” inquiry showing one of its ministers in the Northern Executive sought approval for decisions from figures who had been members of the IRA.

-The Sinn Féin minister for finance Máirtín Ó Muilleoir told the inquiry that unelected senior republican Ted Howell was “brought back to chair a crisis committee”, while other senior former IRA members were also consulted.
+The inquiry heard the Sinn Féin minister for finance Máirtín Ó Muilleoir consulted a number of former IRA members and senior republican Ted Howell, a long-standing confidante of former Sinn Féin president Gerry Adams.

 How does the 2015 report compare with other assessments?